This is the second in my Change Management Theory suite of blog posts.

 Having taken a risk by going through a managed change project, it’s important to keep things moving by communicating the positive impact of the change (new stats/KPIs showing improvement, “celebrate quick wins” (Kotter again)) and dealing with those parts that aren’t working so well.

-As I said at the start of this little post, this model is cyclical.
-This means that it may be necessary to start again, building urgency and keeping the guiding coalition on board, reiterating the vision etc. – many change projects run out of puff, especially when no real benefit is shown soon enough (hence the fundamental importance of communications); the nay-sayers who’ve been banging on about it all being rubbish are always ready to pounce on any perceived weakness as cast-iron proof that they were right all along and had had the foresight to tell you so.
+As I said at the start of this post, this model is cyclical.
+This means that it may be necessary to start again, building urgency and keeping the guiding coalition on board, reiterating (and refining) the vision etc. – many change projects run out of puff, especially when no real benefit is shown soon enough (hence the fundamental importance of communications); the nay-sayers who’ve been banging on about it all being rubbish are always ready to pounce on any perceived weakness as cast-iron proof that they were right all along and had had the foresight to tell you so.